 Independent directors receive an annual cash retainer for serving on the Board and an additional amount for serving as chair of a committee.
-No meeting attendance fees or other fees were paid to directors in 2020 for serving on the Board.
+Independent directors do not participate in the Company's incentive plans.
+No meeting attendance fees or other fees were paid to directors in 2021 for serving on the Board.

-Following March 31, 2020, the annual retainers payable for each role for the year ended December 31, 2020 are set out below.
+The annual retainers payable for each role for the year ended December 31, 2021 are set out below.